KCoderVA/Laboratory-Testing-POC-Comparison-Tool/README.md

 - **Additional Visualizations:** Extend dashboard with facility-specific charts
 - **Mobile Optimization:** Configure for tablet/mobile access

+### PowerBI Template Access
+**🔒 VA Security Approach:**

+For security and compliance reasons, the PowerBI template (.pbix file) is **not included in this public repository**.
+Instead, VA facilities can access the template through secure internal channels.

+**📧 How to Request PowerBI Template:**
+1. **Deploy SQL Solution First**: Complete SQL setup using files from this repository
+2. **Email Request**: Contact Kyle.Coder@va.gov (VA-to-VA email required)
+3. **Include in Request**:
+   - Your facility name and station number
+   - Confirmation that SQL procedures are deployed and tested
+   - Intended use case and stakeholders
+   - Your official VA email address
+4. **Secure Delivery**: Clean template delivered via secure VA internal methods

+**Why This Approach:**
+- **Data Security**: Eliminates risk of sensitive data exposure in public repositories
+- **VA Compliance**: Maintains appropriate security controls for healthcare data
+- **User Verification**: Ensures users have proper VA access and permissions
+- **Support Quality**: Enables direct communication for implementation assistance

+### PowerBI License Protection
+**⚠️ For Internal VA Distribution:**

+When sharing PowerBI files within the VA network, implement the attribution protection methods documented in `POWERBI_LICENSE_PROTECTION.md` to ensure proper credit and license compliance.

+**Quick Implementation for VA Users:**
+1. Download SQL files from this GitHub repository
+2. Deploy stored procedures on your facility's database with appropriate VA permissions
+3. Configure facility parameters (station number, test SIDs) in the SQL code
+4. Email Kyle.Coder@va.gov to request PowerBI template via secure VA channels
+5. Connect PowerBI template to your deployed stored procedure and refresh data

 ## 🧪 Testing & Validation

 ### Data Quality Checks